 People who might be considered thin or skinny can develop type 2 diabetes.
 A variety of factors may contribute:

 Your family history, or your genetics, is one of the leading risk factors for type 2 diabetes.
-If you have a parent with type 2 diabetes, your lifetime risk is
+If you have a parent with type 2 diabetes, your lifetime risk is 40 percent.
+If both parents have the condition, your risk is 70 percent.

 Research shows people with type 2 diabetes who are of normal weight have more visceral fat.
 This is a type of fat that surrounds the abdominal organs.